vivaansinghvi07/soccer-database-project/README.md

   - field_position
   - team_id - relates to team_id in TEAM table

-**Player Stat** - this table keeps track of the player's in-game statistics, similar to how the TEAMSTAT table relates to TEAMSTANDING
+**Player Stat** - this table keeps track of the player's in-game statistics, similar to how the TEAMSTAT table relates to TEAMSTANDINGSTAT
   - stat_id
   - player_id - relates to player_id in PLAYER table
   - games_played